King of Na gold seal: Contemporary description of conferral

 This passage can be translated into English as:

 "In the 2nd year of the jianwu zhongyuan reign period [AD 57], the Na state of Wa sent an envoy with tribute.
 The envoy introduced himself as a high official.
 The state lies in the far south of Wa.
 [Emperor] Guangwu bestowed on him a seal with a tassel."

 During the Han dynasty, similar seals were bestowed on other regional sovereigns, in an attempt by the dynasty to bring these sovereigns into the Han ruling order.

+The seal was accompanied by a purple ribbon which usually indicates a Ranged Marquis.